June 16, 2019

-All the timelines are going to be based off of a 10 hour timeline because in my opinion, that is the perfect amount of time you should be booking your photographer.
+All the timelines are going to be based on a 10-hour timeline because, in my opinion, that is the perfect amount of time you should be booking your photographer.

 Keep in mind that these do also depend on the season and when sunset is!
 For example, if you are having a winter wedding I HIGHLY recommend taking advantage of a first look.
 This will ensure that you don’t lose ANY daylight because that’s the first thing to happen and there’s no chance of it getting pushed back enough to sunset.

 This is an example of a timeline I made for my best friend’s wedding.
 She’s getting married on New Year’s Eve, so that means the sun will be completely set by 5:00pm.